chainsyncstore/ChainSync2.0/EMAIL_TROUBLESHOOTING_GUIDE.md

 3. **Password reset confirmation** - Sent after successful password change
 4. **Email verification** (if `REQUIRE_EMAIL_VERIFICATION=true`)

-## Current Email Configuration
+## Email Implementation Notes

-The system is configured to:
-- Use Gmail SMTP by default (`smtp.gmail.com:587`)
-- Fall back gracefully if email fails (logs error but continues)
-- Support HTML and text email formats
-- Include proper branding and styling
+- Transport is created from env in `server/email.ts` with defaults to MailerSend placeholders.
+- `verifyEmailTransporter()` updates lightweight health returned by `GET /healthz` via `getEmailHealth()`.
+- Errors while sending are logged but do not crash the app.

 ## Security Considerations